tlybrook/MADS_Capstone/README.md

         pip uninstall python
         pip install python 3.10.11

-4. Next, let's create a virtual enviornment by running the following in terminal:
+5. Next, let's create a virtual enviornment by running the following in terminal:

-        python -m venv .venv
+        python -m venv venv

-5. Activate the virtual environment.
+6. Activate the virtual environment.

     In Windows terminal run: